ibm-cloud-architecture/ibm-cloud-stencils/README.md

 7. Added icons for Power Instance and Transit Gateway.
 8. Added additional connectors based on usage.

+## Notes

+1. Connectors are provided by the IBM Cloud Stencils as a convenience in addition to the connectors provided by the tool.
+For example, arrows can be drawn between objects directly in draw.io resulting in a single arrow connector with 1 pt width which can be left as is or updated to a double arrow or dashed line with 2 pt width similar to the provided connectors.
+2. Box tags, box titles, and box colors are provided as a visual reference but can be customized.
+For example, rather than have both a box tag and box title for IBM Cloud the box would still be recognizable with one or the other.

 ## Styles

 | Style | Hex Color | RGB Color | Font/Width |